dd-hebert/agilent-uvvis-to-csv/README.md

 You must have the [pandas](https://pandas.pydata.org/) python package installed to use this script.

 ## Disclaimer
-So far, this script has only been tested on UV-Vis binary files from two versions of the Agilent UV-Vis Chemstation software, using the default standard and kinetics methods.
+So far, this script has only been tested on UV-Vis binary files from two versions of the Agilent UV-Vis Chemstation software.
 Therefore, UV-Vis binary files from other versions of UV-Vis Chemstation, different spectrometer setups, or custom methods may not work.

 **Supported Chemstation Versions:**
 - B.05.02 [16]